The department of Urology - Greenberg Bladder Cancer Institute is seeking a Research Specialist.

-Prepares samples for nucleic acid extraction and sequencing.
+Prepares samples for nucleic acid extraction, sequencing, and histological testing.
 Identifies and resolves problems and uses analytical and decision-making skills to implement assigned projects.

 Will be responsible for carrying out research in accordance with good clinical practices, research protocols, strict SOPs, and following all IRB protocols and HIPPA guidelines.
 Collects patient tissue specimens and stores accordingly.